nnellans/terraform-guide/README.md

 }
 ```

-- Remote Backends require configuration parameters, which specify:
+- Remote Backends require configuration, like:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
 - Read your Remote Backend's documentation for more info
 - `backend` blocks can NOT use Terraform variables or references, they must use hard-coded values
   - This is because Terraform sets the Remote Backend as its very first step, even before it processes variables
 - Do NOT put sensitive values directly in the `backend` block.
-Again, passwords in code are bad!
+Again, passwords stored in code are bad!
 - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
   - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
   - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`
     - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend
     - If this file contains sensitive values, then do NOT check it into version control
-  - Option 3 is using environment variables supported by your Backend.
-Each Backend supports its own special environment variables.
+  - Option 3 is to use environment variables supported by your Backend.
+Each Backend supports its own specially named environment variables.
 Check your Backend's documentation for more information
     - If your Backend supports it, then this is the preferred option, as credentials are kept out of your code

 ## Terraform Workspaces